 As you can see, each methodology has its own merits, and they often work well together.
 As students advance in their study of communication, it is worthwhile to learn various research methods.
 This allows them to study their interests in greater depth and breadth.
 Ultimately, they will be able to assemble stronger research studies and answer their questions about communication more effectively.

-For more information about research in the field of communication, check out our Introductory Guides to Communication Research:
+Note: For more information about research in the field of communication, check out our Guide to Communication Research and Scholarship.